ydydsnyd/mono/packages/zql/src/zql/ivm/README.md

 # Transactions

 `newDifference()` naturally represents changes from a single upstream transaction.
-For example, we map changes from revery Replicache transaction into a single call to `newDifference()`.
+For example, we map changes from every Replicache transaction into a single call to `newDifference()`.

 But `ivm` also supports its own separate lightweight notion of _transactions_.